Dead Kids (film): Release

 Dead Kids premiered on the closing ceremony of the 2019 Cinema One Originals Film Festival.
 It was released on December 1, 2019, on streaming site Netflix.

 Reception

 Critical reception

+Dead Kids received negative reviews from critics.

+Panos Kotzathanasis from Asian Movie Pulse praised the premise, themes, visuals, and Lorena's performance, but criticized Red's execution, stating, "The already thin balance among those elements is quickly lost, and the narrative becomes something that does not seem to lead anywhere, in essence toning down all the comments Red wanted to make."
+John Serba for Decider also praises similar elements, but concludes that the poor writing and soundtrack "fails to balance and blend its glib and serious tones."

-Dead Kids received positive response from critics and audiences.
-Fred Hawson of ABS-CBN News said “the suspense and tension of the final outcome will keep viewers hanging on to the very end.”
+Fred Hawson of ABS-CBN News said “The suspense and tension of the final outcome will keep viewers hanging on to the very end.”
 He also praised the acting, though he criticized Sue Ramirez’ character as “largely sidelined and undeveloped.“ Jocelyn Valle of Philippine Entertainment Portal praised the cast and said that the film is a worthy addition to your “My List” in Netflix.